CodeCraftrX/CodeCraftrX/README.md

 # Hi there, I'm Abheesht Reddy Yanamala 👋

-Welcome to my GitHub profile!
-I'm a passionate software engineer with expertise in software development, cloud computing, and AI.

 ## 📜 About Me
 I am Abheesht Reddy Yanamala, a results-driven software engineer with a Master's degree in Computer Science from Georgia State University.
 I have worked with various companies, developing scalable applications, optimizing microservices, and streamlining CI/CD pipelines.